 On February 4, 2021, we entered into an additional sponsored research agreement with the University of Georgia ("UGA") for two Anti-Coronavirus compounds which UGA had previously developed and patented.
+In collaboration with UGA, we will advance the development of these two compounds in parallel with our own Anti-Coronavirus compound, SBFM-PL4.
 Under the agreement, we agreed to fund research conducted by UGA relating to these two compounds.
-In connection with this agreement, we also entered into an additional license agreement with UGA ("UGA License") pursuant to which we were granted a worldwide exclusive license to commercialize results of such research.
-In December 2021, we were informed by the University of Georgia that preliminary results of the mice study taking place indicated these two compounds have no significant effect on mice infected with SARS-CoV-2.
-As a result, we no longer plan to pursue the UGA License or further development of these two compounds.
+In connection with this agreement, we also entered into an additional license agreement with UGA pursuant to which we were granted a worldwide exclusive license to commercialize results of such research.